smblott-github/chromi/README.md

 ### Security Warning ...

-The chromi server accepts requests on a TCP socket on `localhost` (by default).
+The chromi server accepts requests on a TCP socket on `localhost`.
 Malicious software with access to that socket may gain unintended access to chrome's extension APIs.